getpelican/pelican/docs/getting_started.rst

 the file resides.
 For example, a file located at ``python/foobar/myfoobar.rst`` will have a category of ``foobar``.

-Note that, aside from the title, none of this metadata is mandatory: if the date is not specified, Pelican can rely on the file's "mtime" timestamp through the ``DEFAULT_DATE`` setting, and the category can be determined by the directory in which the file resides.
+Note that, aside from the title and date, none of this metadata is mandatory.
+If the date is not specified and you have ``DEFAULT_DATE`` set, Pelican will use that instead, making the ``date`` metadata attribute optional.
+The category can be determined by the directory in which the file resides.
 For example, a file located at ``python/foobar/myfoobar.rst`` will have a category of ``foobar``.
 If you would like to organize your files in other ways where the name of the subfolder would not be a good category name, you can set the setting ``USE_FOLDER_AS_CATEGORY`` to ``False``.
 If there is no summary metadata for a given post, the ``SUMMARY_MAX_LENGTH`` setting can be used to specify how many words from the beginning of an article are used as the summary.

 You can also extract any metadata from the filename through a regular expression to be set in the ``FILENAME_METADATA`` setting.